Sectarianism and minorities in the Syrian civil war: Alawites within the opposition

-While there are Alawite activists opposed to Assad, Reuters describes them as isolated.
-Fadwa Soliman is a Syrian actress of Alawite descent who is also now known for leading protests in Homs.
+While there are Alawite activists opposed to Assad, Reuters describes them as isolated in 2012.
+Fadwa Soliman is a Syrian actress of Alawite descent who is widely known for leading protests in Homs.
 She has become one of the most recognized faces of the uprising.
 Monzer Makhous, the representative of the National Coalition for Syrian Revolutionary and Opposition Forces in France, is an Alawi.

 In 2012, General Zubaida al-Meeki, an Alawite from the Israeli-occupied Golan Heights, became the first female military officer to defect to the opposition.
 Influential Alawite intellectual and dissident Dr. Abdul Aziz al-Khair was imprisoned by the Assad government in October 2012.
 This incident led to widespread outrage within the Alawite community, which was denounced by hardline Assad loyalists.
 A mass-shooting between Alawite clans polarised over regime's policies occurred at Qardaha, in the same month.

 According to the Financial Times: "Opposition activists have worked hard to present a non-sectarian message.
 Video footage of protests in the Damascus suburbs shows protesters carrying posters with the crescent of Islam beside the Christian cross.
 Even exiled representatives of the [Muslim] Brotherhood, banned in Syria, have avoided sectarian discourse."
 A group calling itself the Coalition of Free Alawite Youth offered an alternative for Alawites who do not want to take up arms.
 It invited them to flee to Turkey, promising that "within a few days, will secure free accommodation for them with a monthly salary that will shield them from humiliation."

 A new Alawite opposition movement, "Upcoming Syria", was founded on 21 November 2015.
+Testimonies from Alawites in coastal regions state that Alawite families are sending their children abroad to avoid forced conscription by the Ba'athist government.
+According to a 2020 report published by the Arab Reform Initiative: "Many young Alawites are prioritizing their living conditions and believe that the regime is corrupt, responsible for all the successive crises that have been affecting Syrians, including youth, and incapable of finding solutions to any of them.
+However, it is hard to determine the prevalence of such discontent, due to their entrenched fear of the security apparatus."